glass-dev/glass/benchmarks/README.md

 These benchmarks are intended to allow benchmarking GLASS on various machines, architectures and node configurations.

+Before running any benchmarks, you must first setup your venv with the required dependencies.

 ##  healpy-data

 glass depends on data from the healpy-data repo.
 If not found locally, glass